 Also, the people who participate in each project are diverse.
 By interacting with people who have different ways of thinking, I feel like I am broadening my own perspective and growing."

-Influenced by his parents being design administration, Arimoto says he was interested in art and craftsmanship from an early age.
-By the time he was in high school, he had decided he wanted to work in space creation, so he went on to study spatial concept design at an art university.
+Arimoto says that she was interested in art and craftsmanship from a young age, influenced by her parents who were design administration.
+By the time she was in high school, she aspired to work in space creation and went on to study spatial concept design at an art university.

 Arimoto: "When I first entered university, plans were still drawn by hand, and I remember using a T-square to work on the drafting board.
 It wasn't until my second year that I started using architectural CAD."

-After graduating, Arimoto joined a display company.
-He was mainly in charge of showrooms and displays and learned the basics of being a designer, but he soon began to think about changing jobs.
-He looks back on this experience as follows:
+After graduation, Arimoto joined a display company.
+She mainly worked on showrooms and displays, learning the fundamentals of being a designer, but eventually began to consider changing jobs.
+She reflects on that process as follows:

-Arimoto: "Because the company was small, each employee had to handle a huge amount of work, and the work was hard.
-In addition, many of the projects we were in charge of were similar.
-I gradually began to feel dissatisfied with the lack of opportunities to try new things.
+Arimoto: "Because the company was small, each employee had to handle a huge workload, and we were constantly working hard.
+In addition, many of the projects we were in charge of were very similar.
+I gradually began to feel dissatisfied because there were no opportunities to challenge myself with something new."

-I was looking for a new environment, so NOMURA, the largest company in the industry and with a wide range of business activities, was attractive to me.
-I was guided by a junior from my previous company who had moved to NOMURA earlier than me, so I applied for a job and have been working there ever since."
+As I was looking for a new environment, NOMURA Co.,Ltd., the industry leader with a wide range of business operations, was very appealing to me.
+I was guided by a junior colleague from my previous company who had already moved to NOMURA Co.,Ltd., and that's how I ended up here today."

 Since joining the company, Arimoto has been active in the same field as his previous job, but has also been proactively tackling areas he had no experience in.
 He has steadily broadened the scope of his career as a designer.

-Arimoto: "I've mainly worked on corporate projects such as showrooms and displays, but I've also been in charge of restaurants and other commercial facilities.
-From my first year at the company, I was involved in overseas projects, something I had no experience with in my previous job, and from my fifth year onwards, I was involved in projects for hot spring facilities and the World Expo.
-I'm realising the career I envisioned before joining the company."
+Arimoto: "I've mainly worked on corporate projects such as showrooms and displays, but I've also handled commercial facilities like restaurants.
+From my first year at the company, I was involved in overseas projects, something I hadn't experienced in my previous job, and from my fifth year, I participated in projects such as hot spring facilities and the World Expo.
+I've been able to realize the career I envisioned before joining the company."

 Successful experiences in overseas projects and hot spring facility projects.
 New challenges serve as a guidepost for growth